Yogoda/ZoneLoadingSystem/README.md

 - Useless if your whole world can be quickly loaded in memory, or if you don't mind loading screens.
 - Need to manually split the game world into zones and set triggers.
 - In 3D, zones need to be carfully designed so that player cannot see unloaded zones (needs twists and turns or fog).

+## How does it work ?

+Each zone of your world sits inside a trigger area that is larger than the zone, the areas should be overlapping.

+Zones overlapping the one the player is in are preloaded (loaded but not attached to the game tree).
+This mean the zone should be already loaded when the player enters a new area.

+When the player enters a new zone, the zone is attached to the tree (made visible).
+When the player exits the zone, the zone is detached from the tree, but kept in memory in case the player returns.

+Zones no longer overlapping the one the player is in are unloaded (freed from memory).

+## Background loading

+All the loading and instancing is done by one background thread that runs parallel to your main game, so it should not create stutters, please check "background_loader.gd".

+The thread is automatically started at thes start of the game, and stopped at the end.
+Stopping the thread can take a few seconds if the thread is currently loading data.

 ## Configure the player